sudeeprp/default-coding/form-fit-function.md

 ... describe the characteristics of a part.

-Such a description can be used in manufacture or replacement scenarios.
+Such a description can be used in manufacturing or replacement scenarios.

 Take this fastener, for example: